Serving the Mental Health Needs of the Underserved Scholarship

 The broad, long-term objectives for the scholarship are:

 - To recruit and train students dedicated to pursuing careers in which they provide culturally informed mental health and/or organizational wellness services to underserved communities and groups (e.g., rural communities, individuals with substance use disorders, immigrants/refugees, racial/ethnic minorities, sexual minorities, trauma-exposed children, religious minorities or individuals with disabilities).

 - To increase diversity at William James College and in the behavioral health field.

 - To provide financial support to enable students to complete their graduate degree programs.

-- Admission to and enrollment in a MA, CAGS, or PsyD degree program at William James College.
+- Admission to a MA, MA/CAGS, or PsyD degree program at William James College

 - Demonstration of financial need (Note: Candidates must submit a Free Application for Federal Student Aid (FAFSA) form to the Financial Aid Office).

 - Scholarship applications that do not include the completed FAFSA form by the deadline will not be reviewed.

 - Detailed long-standing evidence of exceptional and innovative advocacy of historically underserved communities and groups (indicated in curriculum vitae and/or recommendation letters).
 Please Note: To be competitive, applicants should have 1-2 years of service to underserved groups, social/civil activism, community service, and/or leadership activities.

 Applicants must submit a scholarship application form and an essay (500 words) addressing: